Learn the different ways on how to fix your frayed or broken headphone wires using this easy to follow step-by-step guide.

 - Separate the wires by color.
 Separate the colored wires (right headphone cable = red wires, left headphone cable = blue/green wires) from the other wires by twisting them together and moving them to the side.
-Also do this with the ground wires (copper or gold wires).
+Also, do this with the ground wires (copper or gold wires).
 Repeat the same to the other side of the cable.
-If you want an illustration on how it’s done, this youtube video will show you how.
+If you want an illustration of how it’s done, this youtube video will show you how.

 - Melt off the thin enamel coating.
 Melt-off the enamel coating (colored varnish covering the wires) using a lighter (sandpaper can also work).
 Repeat the same to the other side of the cable.Make sure to do this very quickly (almost only for a split second) as varnish burns easily and overheating it can cause the wire to melt.
 When the varnish burns at about 1 to 1.5 cm, blow on it quickly.

 - Isolate the wirings.
 Splice the colored wires from either side by twisting them together.
-Afterwards, use an electrical tape to isolate the colored wires and the ground wires from each other.
+Afterwards, use electrical tape to isolate the colored wires and the ground wires from each other.

 Replacement headphone wires that you can try

-If the discussed repairs can’t fix your headphone wires, replacing it may be the wiser move.
+If the discussed repairs can’t fix your headphone wires, replacing them may be the wiser move.
 We’ve listed down a few that are relatively inexpensive options.
 But if you’re thinking of buying high-end cables, see if it’s worth it by going through our in-depth guide on expensive headphone cables.

 If not, feel free to go through our recommendations for some replacement headphone wires that you can try: